 Trainee guides are chosen for their people skills, they must be dedicated, outgoing people who enjoy interacting with the public.
 The Perth Zoo Docent Training course is structured to help people to develop the communication skills and knowledge required to conduct tours and give talks to groups of people.

 Although exhilarating and interesting, the course is intensive.

 The 5 hour sessions run over 10 consecutive Saturdays and attendance is mandatory.
 At the end of the 10 weeks, those who have been successful are then on probation for another two months.

 PZDA Information Day

-Once a year, the Docent Association holds a free 2 hour information morning at Perth Zoo to explain the role of docents (zoo guides) and the duties they perform.
-The next one will be held on on Saturday 7th of April 2018 at 10 am and includes the information session and a 45 minute guided tour of Perth Zoo with one of the Docents.
+Each year in April, the Docent Association holds a free 2 hour information morning at Perth Zoo to explain the role of Docents (zoo guides) and the duties they perform.
+The sessions include information and a 45 minute guided tour of Perth Zoo with one of the current Docents.

 The next Orientation Information Day will be in April 2023.

 Please contact us for more information and to register your details at any time to email@example.com